hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 ## Master Import (Path 1)

-When the user clicks "Add to Library" on a master from search results, bae calls the Discogs API:
+When the user clicks "Add to Library" on a master from search results, bae:

+1. Calls the Discogs API to fetch the master:
 ```
 GET /masters/{master_id}
 ```

-This fetches complete master data including tracklist for import. bae converts this to `DiscogsMaster` with fields like `id`, `title`, `year`, `tracklist`, and `artists`.
+2. Extracts the `main_release` field from the master response

+3. Imports that release using the Release Import flow (see below)

+This ensures we always store both the master_id and release_id together in the database.

 ## Release Browser (Path 2)